asalrazavi/Todo-list/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple web application for managing your to-do lists.
+Features include adding, deleting, and marking items as completed.
+Built using React and Material-UI for a modern and user-friendly interface.
+[Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts